Create a Safe Haven for Your Backyard Birds by Planting a Leyland Cypress Tree

 This fast-growing evergreen has fine, feathery, soft-green pointed needles on flattened branches.
 At maturity, the needles will turn a dark blue-green color.
 The tree matures to a dense, pyramidal outline.
 These trees are hardy in USDA growing zones 6-10.

-These are more reasons you may want to consider this tree:
+Here are some more reasons you may want to consider this tree:

 - These trees grow an average of 3-5 feet a year so if you are an impatient gardener, as I am, you will see the fruits of your labor very quickly.